Most teams handling inbound leads are focused on one thing: responding faster, booking more meetings, and keeping up with demand.

 Outcome:

-Meera centralizes and documents all interactions, helping teams maintain consistency and operate within compliance guidelines.
+Meera centralizes and documents interactions, helping teams maintain consistency and better align with compliance guidelines.

 Healthcare compliance introduces an additional layer of complexity: patient privacy.